MohamedaliAl-Hasiniani/Portfolio/README.md

 ## Skills

--I have learnt Python, SQL, Excel, Power BI, Tableau, and Azure in this Bootcamp.
+- I have learnt Python, SQL, Excel, Power BI, Tableau, and Azure in this Bootcamp.

 - Analysing different data using multiple different applications and programming languages